Virginia Owner-Builder Permit Guide

 Virginia Building Code Overview

-Virginia has a mandatory statewide building code - Virginia Uniform Statewide Building Code (USBC).
+Virginia has a mandatory statewide building code — the Virginia Uniform Statewide Building Code (USBC), adopted and maintained by the Board of Housing and Community Development and enforced by local building departments.

 Key Virginia Amendments